 For patient’s 12 years or older:

 Ibuprofen 600mg every six hours (Do not exceed 3200mg daily)

 Acetaminophen 500mg every six hours (Do not exceed 3000mg daily)

 These medications should be taken together with food on a regular schedule for 3 days after surgery for the best effect.
 For patients under 12 years old:

-A prescription medication may be given, and should be taken only as directed.
+Prescription medication may be given and should be taken only as directed.
 Do not take any medications if you have an allergy, or have been instructed by a doctor to avoid them.
 Do not take while operating a vehicle or machinery.
 Avoid alcoholic beverages.

 Do not share your prescription medication.
 Keep all medicines out of reach of children.
 Please dispose of your unused medications properly.

 Slight bleeding, oozing, or redness in the saliva is not uncommon and expected after surgery.
 Excessive bleeding may be controlled by placing a tightly folded gauze pad over the area and biting firmly for 30 minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for 30 minutes.
 The tannic acid in the tea bag helps to form a clot.
 To minimize further bleeding, sit upright or lay with your head elevated and avoid physical activity.
 If bleeding does not subside, call for further instructions.